mortele/variational-monte-carlo-fys4411/README.md

 - You can skip over the output function in the Sampler class and the entire Random class.

-## Compilling and running the project
+## Compiling and running the project
 There are now several options you can use for compiling the project.
 If you use QT Creator, you can import this project into the IDE and point it to the `.pro`-file.
 If not, you can use CMake to create a Makefile for you which you can then run.
 You can install CMake through one of the Linux package managers, e.g., `apt install cmake`, `pacman -S cmake`, etc. For Mac you can install using `brew install cmake`.
 Other ways of installing are shown here: [https://cmake.org/install/](https://cmake.org/install/).

 ### Compiling the project using CMake